rrahul49/Udacity-Data-Engineering-Projects/DataWarehouse/Project/README.md

 <b>Song Dataset</b>

-The first dataset is a subset of real data from the Million Song Dataset(https://labrosa.ee.columbia.edu/millionsong/).
+The first dataset is a subset of real data from the Million Song Dataset.
 Each file is in JSON format and contains metadata about a song and the artist of that song.
 The files are partitioned by the first three letters of each song's track ID.
+For example, here are filepaths to two files in this dataset.
 For example:

 song_data/A/B/C/TRABCEI128F424C983.json